Three decades into his comedy career, Frank Skinner is still the best in the business. Says who? Frank Skinner, for one.

 In his acclaimed 2001 autobiography, Skinner wrote how he still ‘thinks like a loser’.
 Two decades, and numerous trophy-winning tours, radio and TV shows later, surely he can’t still feel that way?

 ‘I do, yeah,’ he says.
 ‘I don’t think you ever get that out of your system.
-When I walk into a posh restaurant, which is not something I often do, I’m still a bit wary of the staff, and stuff like that.
+When I walk into a posh restaurant, which is not something I often do, I’m still a bit wary of the staff.
 Whereas I have friends who went to public school, and they have that real, shining confidence wherever they go.
 I’m better than I was, but I don’t think it ever goes away.’

 One area where he has found contentment is on the home front.
 After years of being the jack-the-lad running around town, he finally settled down with comedy agent Cath Mason, the mother of his seven-year-old son Buzz.
 Not that it’s always that settled.
 ‘Very early on in our relationship, we realised we come from completely different households,’ he says.
 ‘My mum and dad argued every day – our house was basically one loud shot.
 Whereas in her home, there was never a raised voice.
 So when we had our first argument, she was absolutely shocked.
 It took us a while to sort that out.
 But I always say she could make the Pope shout.’